Constraining Light Scalar Field with Torsion-Balance Gravity Experiments: introduction

-The dilaton dark matter can be naturally produced in the early Universe \cite{abbott1983cosmological,preskill1983cosmology,dine1983not}.
-In the low-energy region, dilaton scalar fields will cause coherent oscillations of fundamental constants of nature and a violation of the equivalence principle (EP).
-This has motivated multitude of experimental searches in a wide mass range.
-They include experiments using the atomic clocks in the mass range of $10^{-24}-10^{-14}$ eV \cite{PhysRevLett.115.011802,PhysRevLett.117.061301,PhysRevLett.125.201302,wcislo2018new}, the comparisons by various oscillators in the mass range of $10^{-19}-10^{-13}$ eV \cite{PhysRevLett.126.071301}, $MICROSCOPE$ EP violation test in the mass range of $10^{-18}-10^{-11}$ eV \cite{PhysRevLett.120.141101}, optical cavity and interferometer in the mass range of $10^{-11}-10^{-9}$ eV \cite{PhysRevLett.126.051301}, the atomic spectroscopy search results in the mass range of $10^{-10}-10^{-7}$ eV \cite{PhysRevLett.123.141102}, etc. For extended searches in different experiments and mass range, some proposals are presented with the gravitational-wave detectors in the $10^{-17}-10^{-11}$ eV mass region \cite{PhysRevD.100.123512,PhysRevLett.118.021302,PhysRevD.97.075020,PhysRevResearch.1.033187,vermeulen2021direct} and using resonant-mass detector in the $10^{-11}-10^{-8}$ eV mass region \cite{PhysRevLett.116.031102}.
-The larger masses are potential to be probed from the gravity experiments in laboratory, such as the universality of free fall or fifth force tests.
-The short-range gravity experiments have great potential in tests of fundamental physics, such as Lorentz symmetry \cite{PhysRevD.74.045001,PhysRevLett.117.071102,PhysRevLett.122.011102}, chameleon model \cite{PhysRevD.103.104005}, and equivalence principle \cite{PhysRevD.61.022001}.
-In this paper, we present the DM searches of scalar fifth force from the short-range gravity experiments that provide the constraints for scalar field DM candidates in the $10^{-9}-10^{-2}$ eV mass range.
+{The existence of a light scalar field implies some new physics beyond the general relativity or standard model.} At the low-energy region, coherent oscillations of fundamental constants of nature, {long-range Yukawa forces} and violations of the equivalence principle (EP) are caused by dilaton scalar fields.
+This has motivated a multitude of experimental searches in a wide mass range.
+These searches include experiments using the atomic clocks in the mass range of $10^{-24}-10^{-14}$ eV \cite{PhysRevLett.115.011802,PhysRevLett.117.061301,PhysRevLett.125.201302,wcislo2018new,PhysRevLett.129.241301}, atom multigradiometry in the mass range of $10^{-17}-10^{-14}$ eV \cite{PhysRevD.107.055002}, the comparisons by various oscillators in the mass range of $10^{-19}-10^{-13}$ eV \cite{PhysRevLett.126.071301}, EP violation tests like $MICROSCOPE$ mission in the mass range of $10^{-18}-10^{-11}$ eV \cite{PhysRevLett.120.141101}, as well as experiments utilizing magnetometer, optical cavity, interferometer and atomic spectroscopy in the mass range of $10^{-14}-10^{-9}$ eV \cite{PhysRevLett.126.051301,PhysRevD.107.075033,PhysRevLett.123.141102}. {To explore the parameter space of scalar fields more extensively}, other experiments and proposals have been considered, including the gravitational-wave detectors \cite{PhysRevD.100.123512,PhysRevLett.118.021302,PhysRevD.97.075020,PhysRevResearch.1.033187,vermeulen2021direct,PhysRevD.107.043004}, resonant-mass detectors \cite{PhysRevLett.116.031102}, alkali-atoms hyperfine transitions, capacitors \cite{PhysRevD.107.015008,PhysRevD.106.055037,PhysRevD.105.083533,PhysRevD.103.083535,PhysRevD.98.102002}, cosmological observations \cite{zhang2022imprints,addazi2018testing,bird2023snowmass2021,khlopov1985gravitational} etc. For larger masses, laboratory gravity experiments, such as tests of the universality of free fall or Inverse-Square Law (ISL) tests, become relevant.
+These gravity experiments are highly sensitive to the tests of fundamental physics, such as Lorentz symmetry \cite{PhysRevD.74.045001,PhysRevLett.117.071102,PhysRevLett.122.011102}, chameleon model \cite{PhysRevD.103.104005}, and equivalence principle \cite{PhysRevD.61.022001}.
+For example, the tests of gravitational ISL have been performed by the University of Washington \cite{PhysRevLett.86.1418,PhysRevLett.98.021101,PhysRevD.70.042004,PhysRevLett.124.101101}, Stanford \cite{PhysRevLett.90.151101,PhysRevD.78.022002}, IUPUI \cite{PhysRevLett.116.221102}, HUST \cite{PhysRevLett.98.201101,PhysRevLett.108.081101,PhysRevLett.116.131101}, Colorado \cite{long1999experimental,long2003upper}, Irvine \cite{PhysRevD.32.3084}, Yale \cite{PhysRevLett.107.171101} among others, whose results can be used to place the constraints on the {scalar field couplings}.
+In addition, we find that utilizing two or multiple $G$-measurement gravity experiments can be proposed to constrain {the scalar field couplings}.
+The addition of $G$-measurement gravity experiments can contribute to the diversity of experimental limits on {scalar field coupling}.
+In this paper, we present {the searches for long-range Yukawa forces mediated by light scalar fields} with three types of gravity experiments including the $G$-measurement experiments, Newton ISL experiments, and equivalence principle experiments, which can provide the constraints on scalar field over a broad mass range.